Ninurta

 In the epic poem Lugal-e, Ninurta slays the demon Asag using his talking mace Sharur and uses stones to build the Tigris and Euphrates rivers to make them useful for irrigation.
 In a poem sometimes referred to as the "Sumerian Georgica", Ninurta provides agricultural advice to farmers.
-In an Akkadian myth, he was the champion of the gods against the Anzû bird after it stole the Tablet of Destinies from his father Enlil and, in a myth that is alluded to in many works but never fully preserved, he killed a group of warriors known as the "Slain Heroes".
+In an Akkadian myth, he was the champion of the gods against the Anzû bird after it stole the Tablet of Destinies from his father Enlil.
+In a myth that is alluded to in many works but never fully preserved, he killed a group of warriors known as the "Slain Heroes".
 His major symbols were a perched bird and a plow.

 It has been suggested that Ninurta was the inspiration for the figure of Nimrod, a "mighty hunter" who is mentioned in association with Kalhu in the Book of Genesis, although the view has been disputed.